ithinksw/philo/docs/models/nodes-and-views.rst

       A choices tuple of redirect status codes (temporary or permanent).

-   .. attribute:: target

-      A :class:`CharField` which may contain an absolute or relative URL.
-This will be validated with :class:`philo.validators.RedirectValidator`.

    .. attribute:: status_code

       An :class:`IntegerField` which uses :attr:`STATUS_CODES` as its choices.
 Determines whether the redirect is considered temporary or permanent.

+   .. attribute:: target_node

+      An optional :class:`ForeignKey` to a :class:`Node`.
+If provided, that node will be used as the basis for the redirect.

+   .. attribute:: url_or_subpath

+      A :class:`CharField` which may contain an absolute or relative URL.
+This will be validated with :class:`philo.validators.RedirectValidator`.

+   .. attribute:: reversing_parameters

+      A :class:`~philo.models.fields.JSONField` instance.
+If the value of :attr:`reversing_parameters` is not None, the :attr:`url_or_subpath` will be treated as the name of a view to be reversed.
+The value of :attr:`reversing_parameters` will be passed into the reversal as args if it is a list or as kwargs if it is a dictionary.

+   .. attribute:: target_url

+      Calculates and returns the target url based on the :attr:`target_node`, :attr:`url_or_subpath`, and :attr:`reversing_parameters`.

    .. method:: actually_render_to_response(request[, extra_context=None])